kyma-project/kyma/components/knative-installer/README.md

 ## Overview

-Knative is distributes as single YAML file with resources definitions. `knative-installer` containerizes the process to make it possible to install Knative with Kyma's installer.
+Knative is distributed as a single YAML file containing resource definitions.
+The Knative installer containerizes the process to allow the installation of Knative using the Kyma installer.

 ## Prerequisites

-Knative requires istio in `istio-system` namespace.
-It must be installed before `isito-kyma-patch`.
+Knative requires running Istio in the `istio-system` Namespace.
+It must be installed before `isito-kyma-patch` is applied.